Power-law bounds for critical long-range percolation below the upper-critical dimension: Introduction

 In this paper we build upon a new version of the subcritical strategy that has been developed in our recent works \cite{1808.08940,HermonHutchcroftIntermediate,Hutchcroft2020Ising}.
 The most basic form of the method was first used to prove power-law upper bounds for percolation on groups of exponential growth in \cite{1808.08940}, while a more sophisticated version of the method, closer to that employed here, was subsequently used to analyze critical percolation on certain groups of stretched-exponential volume growth in joint work with Hermon~\cite{HermonHutchcroftIntermediate}.
 Very recently, similar ideas have also been used to prove continuity of the phase transition for the Ising model on nonamenable groups \cite{Hutchcroft2020Ising}.

 Let us now outline how this method works.
 In \cite{1808.08940}, we built upon the work on Aizenman, Kesten, and Newman \cite{MR901151} to prove an upper bound on the probability of a certain two-arm-type event, which we called the \emph{two-ghost inequality}, that holds universally for all unimodular transitive graphs.
-One formulation of this inequality states that if $G=(V,E)$ is a connected, locally finite, transitive unimodular graph (e.g.\ $G=\Z^d$) and $\sS_{e,n}$ denotes the event that the endpoints of the edge $e$ are in distinct clusters each of which touches at least $n$ edges and at least one of which is finite, then
+One formulation of this inequality states that if $G=(V,E)$ is a connected, locally finite, transitive unimodular graph (e.g.\ $G=\Z^d$) and $\sS_{e,n}$ denotes the event that the endpoints of the edge $e$ are in distinct clusters each of which touches (i.e., contains a vertex incident to) at least $n$ edges and at least one of which is finite, then